-- 06 October 2010 - Al Ittihad newspaper reported that archeological teams from Germany, Spain, the UK, the US discovered two 600 year old mosques in the Al Fahleen area of Ras Al Khaimah.
+- 06 Oct 2010 - Al Ittihad newspaper reported that archeological teams from Germany, Spain, the UK, and the US discovered two 600 year old mosques in the Al Fahleen area of Ras Al Khaimah.

 Important and famous people in Ras Al Khaimah

 People in Ras Al Khaimah

 Infrastructure in Ras Al Khaimah